 There are many factors that can contribute to joint health issues in dogs.
-Genetics, diet, weight, and trauma can all be factors in the development of arthritis or other joint pain.
+Genetics, diet, weight, and trauma can all be factors in the development of discomfort or other joint health issues.
 The good news is that there are many supplements and joint chews available for dogs with joint issues.

-Joint supplements are an excellent way to help your dog improve joint function and reduce inflammation.
+Joint supplements are an excellent way to help your dog improve joint function and promote healthy inflammatory responses.
 Joint supplements for dogs work by providing nutrients that help the body perform its normal functions more efficiently.
 Some of these nutrients are antioxidants, which fight free radicals that damage cells and tissues.

 Others work by supporting healthy joint tissue formation and repair.
 However, the world of supplements is highly unregulated, and not all supplements are created equal.